 Welcome to the Center for Neuroscience and Regenerative Medicine (CNRM).
 We’re a federal military traumatic brain injury (TBI) research program organized as a partnership between the Uniformed Services University and the National Institutes of Health.

 Our mission is to conduct cutting-edge science that improves the lives of service members with TBI.
 We perform a range of robust research—with an emphasis on clinical trials—that studies military-related TBI and its comorbidities.
-Our goal is to build a substantial evidence base that will enhance the Department of Defense’s current guidelines for TBI diagnosis and treatment.
+Our goal is to build a substantial evidence base that enhances the Department of Defense’s guidelines for TBI diagnosis and treatment.

 We’re well prepared and well supported to fulfill our mission.
 Since 2009, we’ve conducted over 135 studies and enrolled over 9,000 research participants.
-Results from these studies have generated conclusive results that have laid a strong foundation for our present efforts.
+Results from these studies have generated conclusive evidence that laid a strong foundation for our present efforts.

 - Clinical Trials Unit

 - Operational Research Division

 We’re serious about our work and are honored to have the opportunity to give back to those who serve our nation.
 We’re committed to a set of values that guide our decisions, actions, and relationships.

 - Urgency: We work swiftly and diligently to improve outcomes for service members with TBI

 - Solutions-focused: We focus on research that makes a difference in the lives of service members with TBI